nizpew/cli-ex-file-manager/README.md

 ## Description
 A script to help you find what's taking up disk space on your Linux machine, with AI capabilities.

+Functionalities

+    List directories and their sizes.
+    AI assistance to identify large folders.

 ## Installation
 1. Clone the repository:
    ```bash